New Dynamical Degrees of Freedom from Invertible Transformations: Adding Degrees of Freedom to Non-Relativistic Free Particle

 giving us the solution for $\phi$

 Here $c_{i}$ are 4 constants of integration, suggesting that there are again 2 degrees of freedom in the singular branch.
 We see that there was no increase in the number of degrees of freedom between the two branches this time.
-Nevertheless the solutions encountered in the singular branch are significantly altered in comparison to the solutions of the original theory.
+Nevertheless, the solutions encountered in the singular branch are significantly altered in comparison to the solutions of the original theory.
 This is true for the variable $q$ as well as for $\phi$

 We proceed to the Hamiltonian analysis in this modified example to confirm our naive counting of the degrees of freedom.
-We again introduce the field $\theta$ in order to reduce the order of derivatives but we can also use it to convert the kinetic term for $\phi$ to a potential term for $\theta$.
+We again introduce the variable $\theta$ in order to reduce the order of derivatives

-Since the modification now appear only as a potential term much of the analysis remains unaffected by its addition.
-In particular we obtain only one non-constrained canonical momentum
+and convert the kinetic term for $\phi$ to a potential term for $\theta$.
+Since the modification now appears only as a potential term much of the analysis remains unaffected by its addition.
+In particular, we obtain only one non-constrained canonical momentum

 along with three primary constraints